KVSlab/morphMan/docs/source/manipulate_area.rst

     morphman-area --ifile C0002/surface/model.vtp --ofile C0002/surface/stenosis.vtp --method stenosis --size 4 --percentage 50 --region-of-interest commandline --region-points 28.7 18.4 39.5 --poly-ball-size 250 250 250

-Alternativley, you can introduce an asymmetric stenosis by setting the ``--angle-asymmetric`` flag to a desired angle, :math:`\theta \in [0, 360 ]`.
+Alternatively, you can introduce an asymmetric stenosis by setting the ``--angle-asymmetric`` flag to a desired angle, :math:`\theta \in [0, 360 ]`.
 The selected value of :math:`\theta` determines where the surface is unaffected, relative to the region point.